scottmk/ti4-reference/docs/index.md

 # Home

-This is a comprehensive quick-reference guide for Fantasy Flight Game's Twilight Imperium - 4th Edition, and includes summaries of most major components both for the Prophecy of Kings version (with all three Codex changes) as well as the components for Absol's Mod.
+This is a comprehensive quick-reference guide for Fantasy Flight Game's _Twilight Imperium - 4th Edition_, and includes summaries of most major components both for all official expansions and Codex updates, as well as the components for [Absol's Mod](https://drive.google.com/drive/folders/1rQxO5XmJUavliq1VAAtDaeAyObqYy64a).
+It also includes references for the [_Discordant Stars_ fan expansion](https://twilight-imperium.fandom.com/wiki/Discordant_Stars_Expansion_(UNOFFICIAL)).

 ## Useful Links